KennethSC/Sudoku-Solving-GUI/README.md

 ## Requirements

 The only requirement for this project is pygame for the GUI.
-To install pygame all you have to do is run the following command in your terminal (Mac): pip install pygame
+To install pygame all you have to do is run the following command (assuming you already have pip installed) in your terminal (Mac): pip install pygame